 French Polynesia marks just over halfway to New Zealand from L.A.—and it’s the perfect piece of paradise to enjoy a stopover before you carry on to the land of the Maori.

-New Zealand was the first country in the world to give women the right to vote.
+New Zealand was the first country in the world to give women the right to vote (as this tribute to suffragettes in Christchurch attests).
 A great reason to raise a glass of award-winning Pinot Noir from the vineyard we just biked by.

 Walking is an art form.

 Thanks to the ever-wondrous, jaw-droppingly beautiful, diverse landscape of NZ, hiking—or “tramping” as it’s commonly known here—is considered the national pastime.

 OK, it’s just a number—but it’s still mind-boggling!
 Come meet some of my (warmly attired) neighbours.

 When we can drag him down from the mountain or get him off his bike, Trip Designer Rob Grieve can be found planning and guiding trips that immerse travellers in his native New Zealand—which explains the (ridiculously charming) accent.